AsahiLinux/docs/docs/SW-Ubuntu-Asahi-Qemu.md

 Tested on Ubuntu 22.10 Asahi on M1 Air.

-Other Ubuntu Asahi install info at https://github.com/AsahiLinux/docs/wiki/SW%3AAlternative-Distros
+See [this page](SW-Alternative-Distros.md) for other Ubuntu Asahi install info.

 Also installs virt-manager.